mrajkarnikar/project_03/README.md

 Features are  all the data that we use to create model.
 Feature engineering is the process of collecting the data from various sources and transforming it to make it ready to build model on top.
 It is basically an ETL process .
 Feature store is where we store the feature data.
 Feature store and engineering encourages reuse of code and  data.
 It also helps bring in  standardization on the ETL process.
 Feature store usually provide search and discovery(data catalog)

-There are 2 types of features:
+There are 2 types of feature stores:
-- Online feature
+- Online featurestore
-- Offline feature.
+- Offline featurestore

-Online feature support faster lookup and are used for real time inference  whereas offline feature are slow but efficient for bulk batch training and batch inference
+Online feature support faster lookup and are used for real time inference  whereas offline feature have slower lookup but are efficient for batch training and batch inference.

 ### Experiment Management

-Experiment is where a data scientist tries different things eg different model, different transformation, different hyper parameters etc to come up with most effective model.
+Experiment is where a data scientist tries different things eg different model,  transformation,  hyper parameters etc to come up with most effective model.
 Experiment management is a process of organizing and tracking experiment metadata like code version, data version, metrics, hyperparameters etc. It allows users  to compare different models via different metrics, charts/plot, logs.

 ### Model Registry
 Model registry is where the models are stored.
 Every experiment produces a model.
 Each model has different metrics, different bias report etc. Models are usually versioned and only approved models are deployed .

 ### Pipeline
 Once a model is created, there are set of things that should happen.
 Such as check the quality of the model. bias check, load testing, a/b testing, rollback if necessary, model approval for production deployment.
-We need to be able to do this in consistent and automated way.
+We need to be able to do this in a consistent and an automated way.
 That is what pipeline does

 This is an example of cicd pipeline typically used ( version of pipeline used in this project is slightly different.
 It does not have the monitoring piece implemented)